grassrootseconomics/org-website/content/Blog/covid-19-blockchain.md

 Author: Will Ruddick
 Date: May 11, 2020
 Slug: covid-19-blockchain

-modified

-: May 12, 2020
+Modified: May 12, 2020
-Summary: Since we started using blockchain for CICs in September 2018 we have seen nearly half a million dollars (482k USD) worth of trade via 154k t
+Summary: Since we started using blockchain for CICs in September 2018 we have seen nearly half a million dollars (482k USD) worth of trade via 154k transactions

 ![image](images/blog/covid-19-blockchain1.webp)